Beata Beatrix

 Beata Beatrix is a painting completed in several versions by Pre-Raphaelite artist Dante Gabriel Rossetti.
-The painting depicts Beatrice Portinari from Dante Alighieri's 1294 poem La Vita Nuova at the moment of her death.
-The first version is oil on canvas completed in 1870.
+The painting depicts Beatrice Portinari from Dante Alighieri's 1294 poem La Vita Nuova, at the moment of her death.
+The first version is in oil on canvas, completed in 1870.

 Painting

-The painting's title in English translates to Blessed Beatrice.
-La Vita Nuova had been a story that Rossetti had found of interest from childhood and he had begun work translating it into English in 1845 and published it in his work The Early Italian Poets.
+The painting's title in English translates as Blessed Beatrice.
+La Vita Nuova was a story that Rossetti had found of interest from childhood and he had begun work translating it into English in 1845 and published it in his work The Early Italian Poets.

-Rossetti modeled Beatrice after his deceased wife and frequent model, Elizabeth Siddal, who died in 1862.
+Rossetti modelled Beatrice after his deceased wife and frequent model, Elizabeth Siddal, who had died in 1862.
 The painting was created from the numerous drawings that Rossetti had made of Siddal during their time together.
-The symbolism in the painting of a red dove, a messenger of love, relates back to Rossetti's love for Siddal with the white poppy representing laudanum and the means of her death.
-Several of Siddal's friends found the painting to bear little resemblance to the drawings of her—the facial features were harder and the neck is out of proportion.
-Beata Beatrix is one of Rossetti's most recognized works and has caused Siddal's name to be frequently linked with Dante Alighieri's Beatrice.
+The symbolism in the painting of a red dove, a messenger of love, suggests Rossetti's love for Siddal, with the white poppy representing laudanum, the means of her death.
+Several of Siddal's friends found the painting bore little resemblance to the drawings of her—the facial features were harder and the neck is out of proportion.

 In an 1873 letter to his friend William Morris, Rossetti said he intended the painting "not as a representation of the incident of the death of Beatrice, but as an ideal of the subject, symbolized by a trance or sudden spiritual transfiguration."

+Beata Beatrix is one of Rossetti's most recognised works and has caused Siddal's name frequently to be linked with Dante Alighieri's Beatrice.

 This first painting is on display in the Tate Britain.
-It was a gift in memory of Francis, Baron Mount-Temple by his wife, Georgiana in 1889.
+It was a gift in memory of Francis, Baron Mount-Temple by his wife, Georgiana, in 1889.